opensearch-project/documentation-website/_dashboards/quickstart.md

 5. Select close `x` to exit the **Add panels** window.
 6. View the panel **[Flights] Delay Buckets** that has been added as the last panel on the dashboard.

-The following image shows the view you see once you've completed the preceding steps:
+The following image shows the view you see once you have completed the preceding steps.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/add-panel2.png" alt="Add panel tutorial screen view" width="700">

-Continuing with the preceding dashboard, you'll create a bar chart comparing the number of canceled flights and delayed flights to delay type and then add the panel to the dashboard:
+Continuing with the preceding dashboard, you will create a bar chart comparing the number of canceled flights and delayed flights to delay type and then add the panel to the dashboard:

 1. Change the default [time range]({{site.url}}{{site.baseurl}}/dashboards/discover/time-filter/) from **24 hours** to **Last 7 days**.
 2. In the toolbar, choose **Edit**, then **Create new**.